5 min read

 That is already happening, and it is useful.
 But if every tool gets its own isolated AI feature, we may just create a smarter version of the same fragmentation problem.

-The deeper shift is shared AI context: people and AI agents working from the same room, history, artifacts, and trust boundaries.
+The deeper shift is people and bounded AI participants working from the same visible room context, history, artifacts, and trust boundaries.

 In this wave, AI is not just a sidebar that answers prompts for one user.
-It becomes a participant in a shared workspace.
-It can see what the team is working on, what has already been decided, what remains unresolved, and what output needs to exist at the end.
+When it can see the work the team is actually doing, it can help with what has already been decided, what remains unresolved, and what output needs to exist at the end.

 That changes the collaboration pattern.